sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Challenge questions of "Configuring an App" lab
 (Please do these challenge questions after you do the Extra)

+(PCF related)
 - Do we have to do “cf restage pal-tracker” when we set a new environment variable WELCOME_MESSAGE in PCF?
 Or Or would "cf restart pal-tracker" be sufficient?
-- What could be the use cases where you will have to do “cf restage” (as opposed to “cf restart”)?
+- What could be other use cases where you will have to do “cf restage” (as opposed to “cf restart”) other than changing JBP_* environment variables?
 - (Related question to the above) What are the differences among 3 different ways of deploying an application on PCF - "pushing", "restaging", and "restarting"?